syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Grid-Events.md

             currentColumnName = dataGrid.Columns[e.RowColumnIndex.ColumnIndex].MappingName;
             var point = dataGrid.RowColumnIndexToPoint(e.RowColumnIndex);
             contextMenu.Frame = new CoreGraphics.CGRect(point.X, point.Y, 80, 80);
-            this.View.AddSubview(contextMenu);
+            // Display the ContextMenu when the SfDataGrid is long pressed this.View.AddSubview(contextMenu);
             isContextMenuDisplayed = true;
         }
         else
         {
-            contextMenu.RemoveFromSuperview();
+            // Hides the context menu when SfDataGrid is long pressed when the context menu is already visible in screen contextMenu.RemoveFromSuperview();
             isContextMenuDisplayed = false;
         }